 The IJPT | ISSN 2371-3321

 The International Journal of Political Theory (IJPT) is a political theory journal that publishes provocative new theoretical work in the field of political theory and philosophy.
 The IJPT is open-access, peer-reviewed and published semi-annually.
-By its nature, its scope is multi-disciplinary, making it the only multi-disciplinary journal centred in the study of political theory.
+By its nature, its scope is multi-disciplinary, making it the only multi-disciplinary journal centered in the study of political theory.
 Submissions are accepted from the fields of political science, philosophy, religion, history, economics, sociology, and others.
 General themes covered include but are not limited to commentary on the "clash of civilizations", human rights discourse, and older discourse on progenitorial political thinkers and their respective theories.
 The journal encourages challenging and provocative submissions.

 Aims and Scope

 What is important for the editorial team is the uniqueness and provocativeness of the contribution: the IJPT is meant to be a journal for provocative, ground-breaking discoveries and theories.
 The IJPT covers a wide range of studies around the focus of political theory, ranging from Political Science and Philosophy to Economics, Religious Studies, and History.
 The IJPT is theory-oriented, all submissions should be tied to new, preferably provocative theoretical conceptions of contemporary political phenomena.